sevenninesevens/open-codex999/README.md

 - Always respond with emojis
 - Only use git commands if I explicitly mention you should
 ```

+Additionally, any Markdown placed at `~/.codex/rag/RAG.md` will be loaded
+automatically for every session.
+Put your RAG context here and Codex will merge
+it with the other instructions.

 ### Alternative AI Providers